Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 </html>
 ```

-As you can see the audio tag sets the src of the song and then plays the song.
-There is an attribute called **controls** which allow the basic controls to appear for the music player.
+As you can see, the audio tag sets the src of the song and then plays the song.
+There is an attribute called **controls**, which allows the necessary controls to appear for the music player.

-Similarly, the video controls works the same way.
+Similarly, the video controls work the same way.
 The syntax looks like this:

 ```html
 <html>